Jonniebarnsley/esgf-download/README.md

 ### Python Environment
 - Python 3.7 or higher
-- pip or conda for package management
+- pip for package management

 ## Installation